[Top] [Contents]

 </xs:simpleType>

-With the above example, the string is only allowed to be "Female" or "Male".
+With the above example, the string is only allowed to be "Red" or "Blue".
 For example, if you have an element definition of:

 The only valid instances of this are: